Almond Flour Pumpkin Muffins for your from-the-oven lovin’! <—say that five times fast.

 Many of the cozy flavors we associate with pumpkin recipes, whether it’s this Pumpkin Granola, this classic Healthy Pumpkin Bread, or these Pumpkin Snickerdoodles are thanks to the pumpkin spices, usually some combination of cinnamon, nutmeg, cloves, ginger, and allspice.

 These almond flour pumpkin muffins do not skimp in the pumpkin spice arena.
-Every bite will wrap you up like the extra-thick, cozy plaid scarf that’s waiting in the back of your closet for the first chilly fall day.
+Just like with these Healthy Pumpkin Muffins, every bite will wrap you up like the extra-thick, cozy plaid scarf that’s waiting in the back of your closet for the first chilly fall day.

 Because they are made with almond flour, these pumpkin muffins are low carb, gluten free, and they qualify as Paleo pumpkin muffins too.
 Although I don’t follow these diets specifically, I still adore baking with almond flour.
 It’s tasty, filling, and contains a myriad of health benefits.